Siena Travel Guide: Medieval Tuscany at Its Most Complete

 The Palio

 The Palio di Siena is a bareback horse race around Piazza del Campo held twice a year: July 2 and August 16.
 Seventeen city districts (contrade) compete; each is passionately loyal to its symbol (tortoise, she-wolf, panther, etc.) and takes the race with complete seriousness.
-The race itself lasts 90 seconds.
+Only 10 contrade race each time, selected by a combination of rotation and lottery.
+The race itself lasts approximately 90 seconds — three laps of the Campo on a temporary dirt track.
 The pageantry, the medieval costumes, and the weeks of preparation are the real experience.
-Viewing from the central standing area (the Campo) is free but intensely crowded; tickets for the bleachers are expensive and book far in advance.

 The Duomo